 - ability to be accountable and responsible for one’s own actions.

 Please take the time to read this Handbook and carefully consider all available options.
 Be sure to make informed decisions based on advice from key people including College staff and parents.
-Take advantage of the extensive counselling process in place during Semester 2 as students begin to plan programs for 2019 and be sure to attend the Senior Sub School Information Evening held early in Term 3 on Wednesday 18th July.
+Take advantage of the extensive counselling process in place during Semester 2 as students begin to plan programs for 2020 and be sure to attend the Senior Sub School Information Evening held early in Term 3, Date to be confirmed.
 Don’t forget to also consult key advisors including the MIPs Coordinator and Careers Counsellor.

 Understand that this electronic handbook is a guide to be used in selecting programs/subjects and is not intended to be all encompassing.
 Only after thorough and extensive research should final subjects be selected.
 Individual subject selection/blocking grid forms are attached to the Senior School Handbook and can be downloaded and printed.
 If students require a hardcopy, it will be available at the Senior School Office.

-For detailed information about VCE, VCAL, Units of work and much more, please see the Senior School FAQ's below which has been written to support the Senior School Handbook.
+For detailed Information about VCE, VCAL, Units of work, expectations and much more, please see the Student Handbook FAQ's below which supports this Senior School Handbook.

 Parents and Carers are strongly encouraged to attend course counselling interviews.